michibe/nba-reasoner/README.md

 #### Case Base Model Language (CBML)

 The CBML is a format for storing cases with their events and activities.
-It has similarities to the [XES-Standard] (http://www.xes-standard.org/ but is more strict and has some additional features like the definition of data sources for the attributes.
+It has similarities to the [XES-Standard] (http://www.xes-standard.org/ but is more strict and has some additional features like the definition of data sources for the case-attributes.
+The main structure looks as follows:

 ```xml